Make-Magazine/makerfaire/wp-content/plugins/exports-and-reports/readme.txt

 * Get paginated / full data from a report in JSON format

 == Changelog ==

+= 0.7.4 =
+* Fix for report dropdown link problem introduced in 0.7.3 (props @andrewgosali)

+= 0.7.3 =
+* Added ability to set the ID field for a related table field (default was `id`, now you can customize it)
+* Fix for pagination LIMIT bug (props @andrewgosali)
+* Fix for is_plugin_active bug (props @skillio and @cvladan)
+* Fix for get_currentuserinfo deprecation error
+* Fixes for potential conflicts with other plugins that use the "export" and "download" URL parameters, they are now "exports_and_reports_export" and "exports_and_reports_download"
+* Some more minor escaping fixes

 = 0.7.2 =
 * Fix for files not downloading completely (on some environments)